Assumption Transactions in Texas

 Responsive Action by the Lender

-To be clear, there is no point in the process where a lender has the legal ability to intercept and prevent an assumption transaction from occurring, nor is there a means (judicial or non-judicial) by which a lender can require that a completed assumption transaction be voided or unwound.
-The lender can only respond by exercising (or not exercising) its right under the due-on-sale clause to accelerate the note.
+There is no point in the process where a lender has the legal ability to intercept and prevent an assumption transaction from occurring, nor is there a means (judicial or non-judicial) by which a lender can require that a completed assumption transaction be voided or unwound.
+The lender can only respond by exercising (or not exercising) its right of acceleration under the due-on-sale clause.
+Most lenders choose not to accelerate so long as the loan remains current and performing; but there is always the possibility that other factors (rising interest rates, for example) could influence a lender to make a different choice.

 ASSUMPTION DOCUMENTATION

-Documents Favoring Seller Versus Buyer
+Documents Favoring the Seller

 Seller-oriented assumption documents aim to establish a seller’s right to foreclose and take the property back if assumption terms are not complied with.
 Documents required are a warranty deed with vendor’s lien and a deed of trust to secure assumption.
 Additional documents—a separate assumption agreement, a property management letter sent to the lender, and a special power of attorney in favor of the buyer—may be appropriate.

-Ifthe seller merely signed an assumption deed without a vendor’s lien and without a deed of trust to secure assumption, the seller is out of luck when it comes to a quick remedy if the assumption buyer defaults.
+If the seller merely signed an assumption deed without a vendor’s lien and without a deed of trust to secure assumption, the seller is out of luck when it comes to a quick remedy if the assumption buyer defaults.
 The only real option is a generic lawsuit for breach of contract.

-Documentation oriented toward an investor-buyer can be much simpler, often consisting only ofan assumption deed.
+Documentation oriented toward an investor-buyer can be much simpler, often consisting only of an assumption deed.
 The one document is all that is required and there are no default remedies for the seller.
 This often happens when a seller just needs immediate cash and is unconcerned about any future default or due-on-sale action by the lender.

 The investor-buyer in an assumption transaction should always seek to include a non-recourse clause in the documentation.
 This can prevent a seller from exercising remedies that extend beyond the subject property.

-Elements of a Basic Assumption Agreement
+Elements of an Assumption Agreement

 If a formal assumption agreement will be drafted, there are basic elements that should be included:

-(1)The assumption agreement should recite the existing parties and describe the loan documents that are currently in existence (the note, deed of trust, and any loan agreement).
+(1) The assumption agreement should recite the existing parties and describe the loan documents that are currently in existence (the note, deed of trust, and any loan agreement).

-(2)The lender agrees to permit assumption of the note by the new borrower so long as certain conditions are met.
+(2) The lender agrees to permit assumption of the note by the new borrower so long as certain conditions are met.

 (4) The new borrower unconditionally assumes and promises to pay the unpaid balance of the loan and to abide by the terms of the deed of trust.